Traditional games of India: Indo-Muslim era

+Colonial era

 During the time of the British Raj, Indians began to focus more on playing British sports such as cricket, hockey, and football rather than their traditional sports.
 Part of the reason behind this was so that they could rise up the ranks by imitating the culture of the colonisers; later on, some Indians also started to see British sports as an activity in which they could "beat" their colonisers.
+The British also at times pushed for the growth of Western physical culture, seeing it as a way to increase the uptake of British culture and values in India, and arguing that Indian men were effeminate and thus needed a more European physical regimen (see Muscular Christianity).
+This was intertwined with the British promoting the martial race theory, in which the native soldiers that were loyal to the British Empire were seen as brave and well-built for fighting, while the educated dissenters were unfit.

-A notable traditional Indian sport which continued to be played during this time was polo, which the British helped to codify and support as an official sport.
+A notable traditional sport which continued to be played during this time was polo, which the British helped to codify and support as an official sport.
 Some British board games, such as Snakes and Ladders and Ludo, were also inspired by Indian board games.

+Some self-funded sports clubs, such as the akharas, vyayamshalas, and kreeda mandals promoted and organized competitions at various levels for traditional games during this time.
+Various traditional games began to be standardized during this period, and some of them were exhibited at the 1936 Berlin Olympic Games.

+Contemporary era

-In post-Independence India, kabaddi is the most popular traditional sport, with the highest viewership and most career opportunities; its growth was spurred on by the creation of the Pro Kabaddi League.
+In post-Independent India, the traditional sports' popularity has greatly declined with the further growth of Western sports and online gaming.
+Kabaddi is the most popular traditional sport, with the highest viewership and most career opportunities; its growth was spurred on by the creation of the Pro Kabaddi League.
+Kabaddi's growth has led to it spreading outside of South Asia as well, with countries such as South Korea and Iran playing it.
 Kho-kho has also had a franchise league started for it, Ultimate Kho Kho; the Pro Kabaddi League and Ultimate Kho Kho are respectively the most and third-most viewed non-cricket competitions in India.

-In addition, the Indian government is starting the 'Bharatiya Games' initiative to revive traditional Indian games with the view that they are more affordable for rural Indians to play, and are important for reviving Indian culture as well as increasing team spirit.
+Panja (arm wrestling) has a professional competition called the Pro Panja League; its exhibition events have received hundreds of millions of views on social media.

+Whereas in the past, traditional Indian games were often played on mud surfaces in rural areas, in the modern day they are often played on matted surfaces with changes to their rule sets and other aspects of their appearance to make them more appealing and exciting.
+Some traditional games, such as board games and casino card games, are also being digitalised so that they can be played as video games.